 Assets and liabilities of foreign operations are translated into Japanese yen using the exchange rate at the end of each period.
 Income and expenses are translated into Japanese yen using the average exchange rate for the period unless there were significant exchange rate fluctuations.
 Translation differences arising from the translation of foreign operations' financial statements are recognized in other comprehensive income.
-Translation differences arising from the translation of foreign operations are disposed of.
+Translation differences arising from the translation of foreign operations are recognized in profit or loss in the period in which the foreign operations are disposed of.

-12 Significant accounting policy related to Cybernic Excellence Japan Fund 1 Investment Limited Partnership
+2 Significant accounting policy related to Cybernic Excellence Japan Fund 1 Investment Limited Partnership

-(i) Consolidation of Cybernic Excellence Japan Fund 1 Investment Limited Partnership by the Company

-The Company consolidates Cybernic Excellence Japan Fund 1 Investment Limited Partnership due to the following reasons.
+(i) Consolidation of Cybernic Excellence Japan Fund 1 Investment Limited Partnership by the Company The Company consolidates Cybernic Excellence Japan Fund 1 Investment Limited Partnership due to the following reasons.